+Board of Directors

-Board of DirectorsThe Board of Directors Board consists of four officers, six t-arge Directors, and four ex officio members.
+Composition: The Board of Directors Board normally consists of four officers, six at-large Directors, and four ex officio members.

 The officers include the Vice President/President-Elect, elected by the membership to a one-year term followed by a one-year term as President and a one-year term as Past President; the President; the Past President; and the Secretary-Treasurer, elected by the membership to a three-year term renewable indefinitely.

 The six At-Large Directors are elected by the membership to serve staggered three-year terms.

 PROPOSED CHANGE #1: Adding the Liaison Member position to the Board

-The ex officio members include the Editor of the journal Spiritus, appointed by the Board to a five-year term renewable indefinitely; the two Co-chairs of the AAR Christian Spirituality Group, appointed by the Board to staggered three-year terms, renewable once; and the Liaison Member, elected by the membership to a nonrenewable five-year term on the Board of Directors the Editorial Board of Spiritus.
-This passage adds a to the Board, in order to enhance communication between the SSCS Board of Directors and the Editorial Board of Spiritus.
-The Directors have already approved the addition of this position to our corporate By-laws.
+The ex officio members include the Editor of the journal Spiritus, appointed by the Board to a five-year term renewable indefinitely; the two Co-chairs of the AAR Christian Spirituality Group, appointed by the Board to staggered three-year terms, renewable once; and the Liaison Member, elected by the membership to a nonrenewable five-year term on the Board of Directors.
+The Liaison Member serves a concurrent term on the Editorial Board of Spiritus.
+[This passage adds a new position to the Board, in order to enhance communication between the SSCS Board of Directors and the Editorial Board of Spiritus.
+The Directors have already approved the addition of this position to our corporate By-laws.]

-To plan for meetings of the Society, propose to the membership ways to foster the study of spirituality, carry out directives of the membership, participate in activities of the Society as requested by the officers of the Society, oversee the financial affairs of the Society, and assume the responsibilities of the Board of Directors for the SSCS corporation
+Duties: To plan for meetings of the Society, propose to the membership ways to foster the study of spirituality, carry out directives of the membership, participate in activities of the Society as requested by the officers of the Society, oversee the financial affairs of the Society, and assume the responsibilities of the Board of Directors for the SSCS corporation

 PROPOSED CHANGE #2: Allowing non-members to be nominated to the SSCS Board

-Only current members of the Society may the Board of Directors.,their status
+Only current members of the Society may serve on the Board of Directors.
+[This line originally read, “Only current members of the Society may be nominated to the Board of Directors.”
+The new wording allows members to nominate those who are not currently members; the Nominations Committee may then contact nominees about their membership status.]

-Executive Committee The Executive Committee shall consist of the President, Vice President/President-Elect, and Secretary/Treasurer, with the President acting as chair.
+Executive Committee of the Board of Directors: The Executive Committee shall consist of the President, Vice President/President-Elect, and Secretary/Treasurer, with the President acting as chair.
 The Executive Committee shall have the responsibilities listed in the By-Laws of the Society, consisting primarily of overseeing the day-to-day business and affairs of the Society.

-’
+Elections: Elections follow the guidelines delineated in the Policies and Procedures Manual.
+For all elections, the Nominations Committee moves the election of the candidates at the Annual Members’ Meeting, and the members present constitute a quorum to ratify (or reject) the election.

+Election of the Vice President/President-Elect: The Vice President/President-Elect shall be nominated by the Board of Directors from among its present or past elected or ex officio members.

 PROPOSED CHANGE #3: Broadening language on diversity

-The Board will continue to discuss wording in the Policy Manual; member input is welcome.
+The Board will make every effort to honor diversity in nominating candidates.
+[Previous wording: “The Board will make every effort to rotate the Presidency between women and men, members of different denominations, etc.” Here, language was left intentionally broad in order to avoid excluding any areas of consideration.
+The Board will continue to discuss wording in the Policy Manual; member input is welcome.]
+The Chair of the Nominations Committee ascertains the willingness of the person to serve as Vice-President/President-Elect, as President the following year, and as Past President in the third year.